Leverege/amplify-docs/docs/setup/branding/builder.md

 ## Navigating the UI Builder

 Every project has it's own UI builder project associated with it.
-If a given project has multiple UIs, the same UI builder project or multiple UI builder projects can be used per UI.
+If a given project has multiple UIs, a single UI builder project can be used for multiple UIs or each UI can use a unique UI builder project.

 UI Builder projects are organized by the type of UI element you are editing.
 You can find the categories down the left side of the project.